-His concerns are all understandable, but I believe there is a simple answer to each of these concerns.
+His concerns are all understandable, but I believe there is a simple answer to each of them.

 Is the raw workflow really slower?
-If a raw file is opened Adobe Camera Raw and adjustments made to the image, and presses the Open button, it is then in Photoshop and ready for additional processing.
-With the TIFF, one skips using Camera Raw, but the time spent processing either file is about the same.
-But, you can also synchronize the Camera Raw adjustments across multiple raw files with a single mouse click then use the Image Processor to convert these to TIFF files for working copies.
+If a raw file is opened using Adobe Camera Raw and adjustments are made to the image, then opened, it is then in Photoshop and ready for additional processing.
+With a TIFF file, one skips using Camera Raw, but the time spent processing either file is about the same.
+But, you can also synchronize the Camera Raw adjustments across multiple raw files with a single mouse click, and then use the Image Processor to convert these to TIFF files for working copies.
 This gives the speed edge to the raw files.

-This leads to the duplicate file issue.
-But, is it a real issue?
+This leads to the issue of creating duplicate files.
+But, is this a real issue?
 The original file that is archived needs to remain unchanged – regardless of file format.
 When working on that image, the analyst may be making adjustment layers, applying smart filters, sizing the image, etc. That file will be saved as a working file – creating a ‘duplicate’ regardless of the original file format.
-Since the original raw is significantly smaller and contains substantially more information than the camera-generated TIFF, the win goes to the raw file again.
+Since the original raw is significantly smaller (requires less storage space) and contains substantially more information than the camera-generated TIFF, the win goes to the raw file again.

 Raw files are also considered to be a ‘digital negative.’
 This is because one cannot make adjustments to the raw file and save the adjusted raw file.
-Instead, adjustments made to raw files are sets of instructions that exist either as a separate, XML file, or in a database.
-When the raw file is opened, those adjustments can be disabled and the original, captured image viewed.
-Although following best practices with any file format will preserve the original captured image, the raw file format is like putting an extra deadbolt or ten on the file.
+Instead, the adjustments made to raw files are sets of instructions that exist either as a separate, XML file, or within a database.
+When the raw file is opened, those adjustments can be disabled and the original image viewed as captured.
+Although following best practices with any file format will preserve the original captured image, the raw file format is like putting an extra deadbolt (or ten) on the file.

 What about image quality?
-A raw file will be high-bit (usually 12 or 14 bits of information) but a camera-generated TIFF file will be converted (compressed, downsampled) to 8 bits.
+A raw file is high-bit (usually 12 or 14 bits of information) but a camera-generated TIFF file will be automatically converted by the camera (compressed, downsampled) to 8 bits.
 The raw file has no embedded color balance or color space, but the TIFF has both.
-These three things make it so that the TIFF will fall apart with image adjustments much faster than the raw file will, and the raw file will contain more tonal values by orders of magnitude.
+These three things (smaller bit depth, embedded color balance, and embedded color space) make it so that the TIFF will lose quality more quickly with image adjustments than the raw file.
+And, the raw file will contain more tonal values by orders of magnitude.
 The camera-generated TIFF image is much more like a camera processed JPEG than a raw file.
 A strong advantage goes to the raw file.

-Next, let’s consider the SWGFAST recommendation regarding images of fingerprints being in a lossless file format.
-The intent of this recommendation is to enable us to get the best capture possible from our equipment, but I think it leads to some misunderstanding.
+Next, let’s consider the SWGFAST recommendation regarding images of fingerprints being captured and preserved in a lossless file format.
+The intent of this recommendation is to enable us to get the best capture possible, and preserve the most information, from our equipment, but I think it leads to some misunderstanding.

 Why is an 8-bit TIFF file larger than a 12 or 14 bit raw file?
-The digital camera doesn’t actually record color, but records brightness values in each pixel position.
+The digital camera doesn’t actually record color information.
+Instead, it records brightness values for each pixel position.
 The CCD or CMOS chip is covered with red, green, and blue filters, with each filter position following a specific pattern.
-The raw file simply records the brightness value of each pixel, and applies the color interpolation only when the image is opened with a raw file converter, such as Adobe Camera Raw.
+The raw file simply records the brightness value of each pixel, and later applies the color interpolation only when the image is opened with a raw file converter, such as Adobe Camera Raw.
 But, the TIFF file has already applied this color interpolation, so each pixel needs to be described as three separate values, or channels.
 To measure the number of bits needed to store an uncompressed file, just multiply the pixel width by height, times the bit depth, times the number of channels.
-Although the bit depth of the TIFF file is less, the number of channels is tripled, making an uncompressed TIFF about twice the size as an uncompressed raw file, even though the raw file contains much more information, and will hold up to much more image processing.
+Although the bit depth of the TIFF file is less, the number of channels is tripled, making an uncompressed TIFF about twice the size as an uncompressed raw file, even though the raw file contains much more information, and will hold up to a significantly higher amount of image processing.

 This leads to the question of whether a JPEG file is really as bad as we have been led to believe.
 I’ll address that issue in a future post – but I personally prefer a raw workflow and think that the benefits of shooting raw are significant, and that there is no real cost.